Rational pencils of cubics and configurations of six or seven points in $\mathbb{R}P^2$: Configurations of six points

 \subsection{Diagrams}

-The seven arrangements from Figure~\ref{conf} corresponding to the choices $A, \dots G$ of the zone containing $1$ may be encoded by refining the marked diagrams from Figure~\ref{markdiag} as shown in Figure~\ref{refined}.
+In the sequel, a {\em configuration\/} of points is ordered, unless otherwise explicited.
+The seven configurations from Figure~\ref{conf} corresponding to the choices $A, \dots G$ of the zone containing $1$ may be encoded by refining the marked diagrams from Figure~\ref{markdiag} as shown in Figure~\ref{refined}.
 First, we indicate whether $1$ lies inside or ouside of the conic $25364$ using a dotted polygonal line if $1$ is inside, and a plain polygonal line if $1$ is outside.
 Once this is done, the marked diagrams of $B, F$ and $G$ still correspond to several zones.
 The diagram of $B$ fits to the other four $B$-like zones, each of these five zones may be characterized by the point of the conic situated opposite to it, for $B$ this point is $2$.
 Le us add to the diagram of $B$ a dot at the point $2$.
 The same argument applies to $F$.
 Let us now consider the zone $G$, it is a triangle having $2$ as vertex and whose sides are supported by the lines $24$, $26$, $35$.
 There are in total $10$ $G$-like zones and the diagram of $G$ fits also to the one having $4$ as vertex and whose sides are supported by the lines $24$, $54$, $36$.
 In order to differentiate these two zones, we provide the edge $24$ in the diagram of $G$ with an arrow from $2$ to $4$.
 The extra point $1$ is indicated inside of the diagrams in Figure~\ref{refined}.
 Let us call $n$-diagram a diagram having $n$ as extra point.
-Each arrangement may actually be encoded by six diagrams, making $n = 1, \dots 6$.
+Each configuration may actually be encoded by six diagrams, making $n = 1, \dots 6$.
 See Figure~\ref{equiv}, where all six $n$-diagrams in a row are equivalent.
-For each of the four arrangements, let one point $n$ move until it crosses a wall: a line determined by two others or a conic determined by five others.
-Figures~\ref{alphamove}-\ref{deltamove} show the corresponding changes of the $n$-diagrams for $n = 1, \dots 6$.
+For each of the four configurations, let one point $n$ move until it crosses a wall: a line through two other points or a conic through five other points Figures~\ref{alphamove}-\ref{deltamove} show the corresponding changes of the $n$-diagrams for $n = 1, \dots 6$.
 We deduce the following: